Chukwuemeka971/healthcare-data-analytics-powerbi/README.md

 ---
 ## Key Insights

-The analysis uncovered several critical insights across hospital operations, patient behaviour, and treatment outcomes:
-### 1. Quality of Care
-- The hospital exhibits a high readmission rate (~35%), particularly within Cardiology and Pediatrics.
-- This suggests potential gaps in post-discharge care, treatment effectiveness, or patient follow-up processes, requiring immediate attention.
-### 2. Department Capacity & Utilisation
-- Pediatrics is operating near full capacity (~91%), indicating significant pressure on resources and potential risk of service bottlenecks.
+- **High Readmission Risk:**
+  Approximately 35% of patients are readmitted, particularly in Cardiology and Pediatrics, indicating potential gaps in post-discharge care and treatment effectiveness.

+- **Capacity Imbalance:**
-- In contrast, the Emergency department is underutilised (~29%), highlighting inefficiencies in patient allocation and resource distribution.
+  Pediatrics operates at ~91% capacity, creating bottlenecks, while the Emergency department is underutilised (~29%), highlighting inefficient resource allocation.

-### 3. Workforce & Performance
+- **Workforce Imbalance:**
-- Patient visits are unevenly distributed across doctors, with certain practitioners handling significantly higher workloads.
+  Patient load is unevenly distributed across doctors, with some handling significantly higher volumes, which may impact service quality and efficiency.

-- There is also variation in patient outcomes across doctors, suggesting opportunities for performance standardisation and knowledge sharing.
-### 4. Treatment Effectiveness
+- **Treatment Performance Variation:**
-- Overall treatment success rate is approximately 78%, indicating generally strong performance.
+  Overall treatment success rate is ~78%, but varies significantly between routine procedures (high success) and complex treatments (lower success).

-- However, success rates vary significantly:
-  - Higher for routine procedures (e.g., diagnostics)
-  - Lower for complex treatments (e.g., surgeries, oncology-related care)
-### 5. Patient Demographics & Geography
+- **Patient Demographics:**
-- The majority of patients fall within the 18–35 age group, with a secondary concentration in older populations (60+).
+  Majority of patients fall within the 18–35 age group, with a secondary concentration in older populations, influencing demand patterns.

-- Patient inflow is geographically concentrated, indicating reliance on specific regions and potential opportunities for expansion.
-### 6. Chronic Illness Trends
+- **Chronic Illness Growth:**
-- Chronic illness cases show consistent and increasing patterns over time, with noticeable spikes during peak periods.
+  Chronic illness cases show a consistent upward trend, increasing long-term pressure on hospital resources.
-- This suggests a growing long-term burden on hospital resources and highlights the need for preventive and continuous care strategies.

 ---
 ## Strategic Recommendation